wix/Detox/docs/Guide.Contributing.md

 ##### Changing Detox e2e test suite

-If you add, rename, or delete a test in `detox/test/e2e` suite, you also have to update Jest snapshots of expected artifacts.
-It is usually done in five steps:
+If you add, rename, or delete a test in `detox/test/e2e` suite, you should follow these steps:

-1. In `detox/test` project, run all end-to-end tests on iOS with `npm run e2e:ios-multi`.
+1. In `detox/test` project, build the ios project with `npm run build:ios`.
+2. Run all end-to-end tests on iOS with `npm run e2e:ios`.
-2. Update the snapshots with: `npm run verify-artifacts:ios -- -u`.
+3. In `detox/test` project, build the android project with `npm run build:android`
-3. Re-run Android tests with `npm run e2e:android`.
+4. Run all end-to-end tests on Android with `npm run e2e:android`.
-4. Update the snapshots with: `npm run verify-artifacts:android -- -u`.
-5. Add the snapshots to your Git commit:
-* Android: `detox/test/scripts/__snapshots__/verify_artifacts_are_not_missing.android.test.js.snap`
-* iOS: `detox/test/scripts/__snapshots__/verify_artifacts_are_not_missing.ios.test.js.snap`

 #### 3. Android Native tests